paybygroup/docs/contents/js_integration_example.md

 •   Search results page
 •   Product listing page

-You may customize the look and feel to match your site as long as the IMAGELINKPayByGroup LogoIMAGELINK is included whenever the term "PayByGroup" is used.
+You may customize the look and feel to match your site as long as the IMAGELINKPayByGroup LogoIMAGELINK is included whenever the term _PayByGroup_ is used.

 When clicked, the informational unit displays the lightbox explaining how PayByGroup works, and the only option on the lightbox is to close it and keep browsing.